 Intended Users The algorithms are for psychiatrists.
 The information in them often proves most helpful in difficult cases where it is necessary to change treatments after the first and second line treatments have failed or given insufficient benefit.

 Other physicians, nurses, mental health professionals and patients are welcome to use them.
 While we avoid jargon the language used is intended for professionals.
 We hope the algorithms can support informed participation by all who are interested in choice of treatments.

 The algorithms are available on all platforms: desktops, laptops, tablets and smart phones.
 All of the algorithms are in one application called "Psychopharmacology Consults".
-It can be used over the Web by any device or downloaded from App stores.
+It can be used over the Web by any device.